2023 Solar Incentives Guide for Walker Mill, MD - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you likely think of federal incentives first.
-You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit that reduces your taxes by a certain percentage of the money you spend installing solar panels.
+Federal incentives are the type of incentives that you are most likely to have some familiarity with.
+You might have heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit that reduces your taxes by a certain percentage of the money you spend on your solar system.

-In August 2022, the ITC (now referred to as the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
-Homeowners can now receive a credit equal to 30% of the total costs of solar system installation for projects that began after January 1, 2022 and will be finished by the end of 2032.
-The credit percentage will then decrease on a yearly basis until the Clean Energy Credit ends in 2035.
-Starting in 2023, it will also be easier to obtain credits for energy storage systems under this new program.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as retitling it the Clean Energy Credit).
+Homeowners can now qualify for a credit equal to 30% of the total solar system installation costs for projects that began after January 1, 2022 and will be finished by the end of 2032.
+The percentage will then decrease on a yearly basis until the Clean Energy Credit expires in 2035.
+Beginning in 2023, it will also be easier to qualify for credits for energy storage systems under the new laws.

 State & Local Solar Incentives